June 21, 2018

 Your smartphone’s health applications certainly don’t end with physical workouts—wireless devices can be helpful for mental health as well.
 Meditation and relaxation apps allow users to unwind, connect the body and mind, journal, and even improve sleep.

-All these developments have led to health and fitness app usage growing by over 330 percent in the last three years.
+All these developments have led to health and fitness app usage growing- by over 330 percent between 2014 and 2017, for example.
 And try finding a runner today who isn’t streaming a playlist from their mobile device while they log their miles.

 That’s because wireless-enabled workouts make being mobile a no brainer.
 So as you’re out there getting fit, make sure you have your mobile devices with you!